 - No more than two decorative stickers are allowed on each envelope.

 - Do not include any glitter on the card or in the envelope.

-- Photos must be 5 inches by 7 inches or smaller.
+- Photos must be 5 in. x 7 in. or smaller.

 - Photos must not feature nudity, weapons, money, or drug use.